Best daily deals

 The PS5 has 16GB of GDDR6 RAM or Random Access Memory.
 RAM is an active and essential component of any gaming console, and it’s nice that PlayStation has included the newest version, GDDR6, which has increased capacity and bandwidth.

-As mentioned earlier, the PS5 also uses RAM much more efficiently now that it can load data directly from the SSD at much faster speeds.
+As mentioned earlier, the PS5 also uses RAM much more efficiently now that it can load data directly from the SSD faster.

 PS5 Graphics

-This is one category in particular in the PlayStation 5 shines.
-Their graphics card is also custom-made by AMD.
-The PS5 has an RDNA 2-based GPU (Graphics Processing Unit) that promises up to 10.28 teraflops of power using variable frequencies of up to 2.23GHz.
+This is one category in particular in the PS5 specs shine.
+The graphics card is also custom-made by AMD.
+The PS5 has an RDNA 2-based GPU (Graphics Processing Unit) that promises up to 10.28 teraflops of computing power using variable frequencies of up to 2.23GHz.

 In addition to the PS5’s GPU allowing for a much higher resolution in games, it also features ray tracing.
-If you’ve never heard of ray tracing before, here’s a quick synopsis.
 Ray tracing helps light look more realistic in video games; it mimics how light reflects on water surfaces, how light breaks through overhead trees, etc. Developers that take advantage of this excellent feature will help make their games feel more lifelike and immersive.

 PS5 3D Audio

 The PS5 features built-in “Tempest” 3D AudioTech.
-In PlayStation’s blog post, Sony mentioned that it wants all players to experience immersive audio, not just those who could afford high-end speaker systems.
+In PlayStation’s blog post, Sony mentioned wanting all players to experience immersive audio, not just those who could afford high-end speaker systems.

 The 3D audio on the PS5 creates greater suspense while playing intense games or greater tranquility while playing peaceful games.
 Sound is an essential aspect of the video game experience, and this audio upgrade takes it to new heights.
-Sony’s Pulse 3D headset is a great companion to take advantage of the 360-degree sound.
+As we discovered during our review, Sony’s Pulse 3D headset is a great companion for 360-degree sound.

 DualShock 4 on PlayStation

 Internal storage is one of the most considerable differences between the PS5 and the PS4.
-The PS5 has an 825GB SSD, whereas the PS4 has a 500GB HDD.
+The original PS5 has an 825GB SSD and the Slim model boasts a 1TB drive, whereas the PS4 has a 500GB HDD.
 Aside from the difference in storage space, having a console powered by an SSD instead of an HDD makes it load much faster.

 PlayStation’s hardware lead, Mark Cerny, explained that it takes the PS4 about 20 seconds to load about 1GB of data.
 He stated that the goal with the PS5 was to load about 5GB of data in a single second.
 In practical terms, load times were pretty much non-existent in our testing.
 There really is no comparison with older consoles here.